mobiwek61/mobiwek61menu/README.md

+## This version is out of sync with the latest deployed npm package on npmjs.com TODO: fix it.

 # mobiwek61menu
 *mobi is "mobile", wek61 is "weka" with the "a" shown as hexadecimal.
 The awkward name is to eliminate possible name clashes with other entities.*